Table of Contents

 A 360-degree product view can make your ideal shoppers linger on your page and eventually convert them into buyers.
 In fact, 91% of surveyed shoppers have long been demanding an interactive and immersive experience from retailers.
 Did you know that it also plays a big role in your jewelry business even if you’re primarily a brick-and-mortar store?
 The statistic shows that 81% of shoppers conduct product research online before making big in-store purchases.

 In the sample above, Cerrone Jewellers used the GemLightbox to capture a 360-degree video of its black and rose gold ring.
 GemLightbox offers the simplest way to take jewelry images, whether you want a static jewelry product image, a 360-degree photo, or a 360-degree product video.
 It’s fast and easy to set up, especially if you don’t have the time and space for a grand photo studio arrangement.
 Not only is it portable, but it also captures as many photos as you can in seconds with optimal quality.
 Check GemLightbox’s Instagram account to see more of jewelry photos captured by other jewelers.

 If you have to go out of your traditional way to show them every single detail of your product, do so, so you can lock their attention or make them visit your physical store.
-Provide them with product information as visual and convenient as possible.
-79% of Shoppers love the feeling of empowerment every time they find the product information they need using technology.
+Provide them with product information as visual and as convenient as possible.
+Seventy-nine percent of Shoppers love the feeling of empowerment every time they find the product information they need using technology.
 Make sure always to deliver.

 2. Highlight your brand

 Not all of the shoppers landing on your product page will visit your home page, so always present your brand in the best light possible.
 Others have an inclination to focus on logos when they speak about their brands, but the essence of your brand doesn’t solely rely on it, especially if you have more freedom designing the page.
 You can entice more shoppers by transforming your mindset, that is, including your brand message, your story, who you are and your shoppers, what you do, and why you do what you do – when you talk about brand presentation.